wavefrontHQ/docs/pages/doc/csp_area_differences.md

 ### Admin Tasks

-Some administrative tasks done by Super Admins, or users with the **Accounts** permission in the Operations for Applications UI for original subscriptions, are done in the VMware Cloud Services for onboarded subscriptions.
-Others can be still done in the Operations for Applications UI for onboarded subscriptions.
+Some administrative tasks done by Super Admins, or users with the **Accounts** permission in the Operations for Applications UI for original subscriptions, are done in the VMware Cloud Services for VMware Cloud services subscriptions.
+Others can be still done in the Operations for Applications UI for VMware Cloud services subscriptions.
 Also, there can be changes in the required roles.

 ![A graphic showing the differences in the admin tasks for original and onboarded subscriptions.
 The information displayed is described in the table below.](images/csp-admin-tasks.png)